furiouskhan007/vehicle-monitoring/README.md

 # TrafficInsight
-using YOLOv8, DeepSort, OpenV and Flask
+YOLOv8, DeepSort, OpenV and Flask
+FEature ROI selection by mouse click
 * Python 3.11.5
 ## How to run:
 Step 1: